umeshkumhar/ai-on-gke/tutorial.md

 gcloud config set project [PROJECT_ID]
 ```

-Run the below command to submit cloudbuild job to deploy the resources:
+Run the below command to submit Cloud Build job to deploy the resources:
 ```bash

 ## Deploy Private GKE with Connect Gateway and deploy workloads